On the Optimal Reasoning Length for RL-Trained Language Models: Related Work

-While extended chain-of-thought reasoning improves performance on challenging tasks, it also incurs substantial computational costs.
-Recent studies have observed that RL-trained models tend to produce increasingly longer outputs, a phenomenon often referred to as overthinking~\citep{chen2025do}.
-This has motivated the development of various length control methods.
-Several approaches apply length-based reward shaping, including RLOO-LP~\citep{arora2025training} and ALP~\citep{xiang2025justthinkingefficientreasoning}, which penalize longer correct responses with different normalization strategies.
-Alternative approaches avoid explicit reward shaping: DRPO~\citep{li2025drpoefficientreasoningdecoupled} uses length-based weighting within the DisCO framework~\citep{li2025disco}, while GFPO~\citep{shrivastava2025samplethinklessgroup} filters samples based on length.
+This has motivated a family of RL-based length-control methods.
+Some apply length-based reward shaping: RLOO-LP~\citep{arora2025training} and ALP~\citep{xiang2025justthinkingefficientreasoning} penalize longer correct responses with different normalization strategies.
+Others avoid explicit reward shaping: DRPO~\citep{li2025drpoefficientreasoningdecoupled} uses length-based weighting within the DisCO framework~\citep{li2025disco}, and GFPO~\citep{shrivastava2025samplethinklessgroup} filters samples based on length.
+These methods are typically evaluated in terms of efficiency--performance tradeoffs, asking how much output length can be reduced before accuracy degrades.

-However, how output length affects the efficiency-performance tradeoff, and whether an optimal length regime exists, remains underexplored. \cite{ghosal2025does} provide a theoretical analysis showing that output length and performance can exhibit a non-monotonic relationship.
-Their analysis focuses on test-time interventions, and how length control methods affect RL training dynamics remains an open question.